 However, if you don’t have any scope to put the branch vertically, you can put it horizontally as well.
 In that case, you have to draw the knife towards you.
 But be safe while you’re going through this process.

-All that being said, stripping bark from branches is a process that requires expertise and guides from the user’s end.
-To make sure that you’re up to par, here is a list of essential safety precautions-
+All that being said, stripping bark from branches is a process that requires expertise and guidance from the user’s end.
+To make sure that you’re up to par, here is a list of essential safety precautions:

 - While debarking a tree branch, ensure secure, tight positioning of it.

-- Don’t overdo or underdo any part of the wood, specially if you are up to debarking logs for furniture.
+- Don’t overdo or underdo any part of the wood, especially if you are up to debarking logs for furniture.

 - Don’t cut deep, just take off the skin.